Warrior Diet - Your Solution to a Healthy Weight Loss

 - grains: quinoa, pasta, bread, oats

-- dairy: low-fat milk, cheese, yoghurt
+- dairy: low-fat milk, cheese, yogurt

 - cooked vegetables such as zucchini, greens, cauliflower